Machine-learning techniques for model-independent searches in dijet final states: Performance analysis

 In contrast to the 2- and 3-prong selections, all anomaly detection methods demonstrate increased sensitivity compared to the inclusive search, for both signals.
 The relative performance of the anomaly detection methods differs between the two signals and no single method is optimal for both.
 As expected, the model-specific \quak search yields the best sensitivity for both signals, reaching the discovery level (larger than five standard deviations) at significantly lower cross sections than other methods.

 Because the methods use different feature sets, comparing them with common input features provides a fairer assessment of algorithmic performance.
 We therefore repeat this study, with each method using a common feature set, that of \cathodeb.
 The \vae method was not included in this study because it is based on high-dimensional low-level input features and cannot readily be adapted to use a small set of high level features.
-The results are shown in Fig.~\ref{fig:pvals_same_feats}. \cathode-b achieves the best results because, unlike \TNT and \cwola, it combines information from both jets to tag anomalous events.
-Among the per-jet methods, \TNT outperforms \cwola due to its additional preselection criteria.
+For \TNT, we only modify the inputs of the classifier without changing the unsupervised preselection.
+Timeline constraints prevented the inclusion of \quak.
+The results are shown in Fig.~\ref{fig:pvals_same_feats}. \cathodeb achieves the best results because, unlike \TNT and \cwola, it combines information from both jets to tag anomalous events.
+Among the per-jet methods, \TNT outperforms \cwola because of its additional preselection criteria~\cite{Amram:2020ykb}.